ygidtu/trackplot/README.md

 2. AppImage (Linux x86_64 platform only)

-Due to the limitation of AppImage technic itself, we only provide AppImage for linux (x86_64 platform) users.
+>Due to the limitation of AppImage technic itself, we only provide AppImage for linux (x86_64 platform) users.
 Once you have installation issues and not familiar with docker, please download the AppImage file from our releases.

 All the AppImage files were tested on the official pre-built GNU/Linux distributions docker images:
-- Arch `appimagecrafters/tests-env:archlinux-latest`
+- Arch: `appimagecrafters/tests-env:archlinux-latest`
-- Fedora `appimagecrafters/tests-env:fedora-30`
+- Fedora: `appimagecrafters/tests-env:fedora-30`
-- Debian `appimagecrafters/tests-env:debian-stable`
+- Debian: `appimagecrafters/tests-env:debian-stable`
-- Ubuntu `appimagecrafters/tests-env:ubuntu-bionic`
+- Ubuntu: `appimagecrafters/tests-env:ubuntu-bionic`
-- Centos `appimagecrafters/tests-env:centos-7`
+- Centos: `appimagecrafters/tests-env:centos-7`

+> Once the AppImage file couldn't work properly please open an issue in this repo, and provide us the system platform and full error messages for us to debug.

 > **Note:** the AppImage will decompress all bundled files before execution,
 > therefore it will a little bit slower than command line tools and source code